Mars : Searching for signs of past life on the red planet

 Dr. Kim Tait, Teck Endowed Chair of Mineralogy at the Royal Ontario Museum and Professor at the University of Toronto.
 (Credit: Saty + Pratha)

-The Canadian Space Agency is funding Canadian institutions to support five scientists' participation in the Mars mission:
+The Canadian Space Agency is funding Canadian institutions to support the participation of five scientists in the Mars mission:

 Igneous rocks are one of three main types of rocks (along with sedimentary and metamorphic).
 They form when magma (molten rock) cools and crystallizes.
 They can have many different compositions, depending on what kind of magma they come from, and can vary in appearance based on their cooling conditions.